Multilinear compressive sensing and an application to convolutional linear networks: Introduction

 \subsection{Organization of the paper}

-Because it is strongly related, we give an extensive bibliography on compressive sensing and stable recovery properties for matrix factorization problems in Section \ref{bibli-ref}.
-We describe the framework of the paper and our notations in Section \ref{notation-sec}.
+Because it is strongly related, we give an extensive bibliography on compressive sensing and stable recovery properties for matrix factorization problems in \cref{bibli-ref}.
+We describe the framework of the paper and our notations in \cref{notation-sec}.

-The main contributions of this paper are: \begin{itemize} \item In Section \ref{tensor-sec}, we investigate and recall several results on tensors, tensor rank and the Segre embedding.
-In particular, we investigate how the Segre embedding distort distances.
+The main contributions of this paper are: \begin{itemize} \item In \cref{tensor-sec}, we investigate and recall several results on tensors, tensor rank and the Segre embedding.
+In particular, we investigate how the Segre embedding distorts distances.

-\item In Section \ref{lift-sec}, we describe the {\em tensorial lifting}.
+\item In \cref{lift-sec}, we describe the {\em tensorial lifting}.
 It expresses any deep structured linear networks in a generic multilinear format.
 The latter composes a linear lifting operator and the Segre embedding.

-\item When $\delta = \eta = 0$ (see Section \ref{ident-sec}): \begin{itemize} \item We establish a simple geometric condition on the intersection of two sets which is necessary and sufficient to guarantee the identifiability of the parameters up to scale ambiguity (Proposition \ref{ident-thm}). \item We provide simpler conditions which involve the rank of the Lifting operator (defined in Section \ref{lift-sec}) such that: \begin{itemize} \item Under-specified case: If the lifting operator rank is large (e.g. larger than $2K(S-1)+2$, when $\Mod{} = \hS$) and the Lifting operator is random, for almost every Lifting operator, the solution of
+\item When $\delta = \eta = 0$ (see \cref{ident-sec}): \begin{itemize} \item We establish a simple geometric condition on the intersection of two sets which is necessary and sufficient to guarantee the identifiability of the parameters up to scale ambiguity (\cref{ident-thm}). \item We provide simpler conditions which involve the rank of the lifting operator (defined in \cref{lift-sec}) such that: \begin{itemize} \item Under-specified case: If the lifting operator rank is large (e.g. larger than $2K(S-1)+2$, when $\Mod{} = \hS$) and the lifting operator is random, for almost every lifting operator, the solution of

-is identifiable (Theorem \ref{suffic-ident-thm}). \item Over-specified case: If the lifting operator rank is small (e.g. smaller than $2S-1$, when $\Mod{} = \hS$), the solution of
+is identifiable (\cref{suffic-ident-thm}). \item Over-specified case: If the lifting operator rank is small (e.g. smaller than $2S-1$, when $\Mod{} = \hS$), the solution of